ar-nelson/jaspr/jaspr/pattern-matching.jaspr.md

 >       {a: 1 b: 3} “no”
 >       {a: 1 b}    “yes”) ;= “yes”

-`case` throws an exception at macro expansion time if it has an even number of arguments or if one of `pat₀`…`patₙ` is not a legal pattern; it throws an exception at runtime if no pattern matches `x`.
+`case` raises a `BadArgs` error at macro expansion time if it has an even number of arguments, a `BadPattern` error at macro expansion time if one of `pat₀`…`patₙ` is not a legal pattern, or a `NoMatch` error at runtime if no pattern matches `x`.

 ---